HKEOS/Ghostbusters-Testnet/README.md

 chmod u+x updatePeers.sh
 ./updatePeers.sh
 ```
+You can run updatePeers.sh again to update Wireguard config any time a new peer joins and publishes their peer info.

 Check firewall settings, and make sure that port 5555 is open.
 If not, you can use:
 ```console